Skip to main content

 Good to know:

-• Venue: El Arenal (south bank of the Guadalquivir)
+• Venue: El Arenal, 2km south of the historic centre

 • Dress code: casual by day, dressed up in the evening